 - Medical Power of Attorney needs to be rewritten.
 This includes HIPAA releases and designation of who makes medical decisions on your behalf when you are unable to make them for yourself.
 You do not want to be incapacitated and have your ex-spouse designated as the one to make health care decisions on your behalf.

 - Your Statutory Durable Power of Attorney needs to be updated.
 You do not want your ex-spouse to make financial decisions or have access to financial accounts on your behalf when you are unable to make them for yourself.

 - Change the beneficiaries of your life insurance.
 If your ex-spouse is still listed as a beneficiary, the ex-spouse will receive the insurance funds if you die.
 Your life insurance needs to be updated independently from your Will.

 - Change the beneficiary of your retirement plans such as a 401k or IRA.
 In conjunction with your change of beneficiary on the plan documents, you will need a special court order covering the way these funds are distributed upon your death.

 Contact Martinez Legal, P.C. for Assistance

-For answers to all your questions about estate planning, contact us at Martinez Legal P.C.
+For answers to all your questions about estate planning, call or contact us at Martinez Legal, P.C.
 Our goal is to help you review all estate planning documents and update them according to the terms of your divorce agreement.
 This is the only way to be sure that when you die, your assets are distributed according to your wishes.